whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 As you read the R help pages, you may not find them terribly helpful.
 The R `help` function is most useful for refreshing your memory about specific functions you have used before.
-Unfortunately, it is not very useful for learning the language itself.
+Unfortunately, it is not very useful for learning the how to use the functions in the first place.

 There are several online forums used by R programmers, novice and expert, to get help and advice from their peers.
 Searching for your R